-Note.-"If the Israelites would he true to their trust, they would hecome a power in the world.
-God would he their defense, and He would exalt them ahove all other nations."-Patriarchs and Prophets, page 314.
+Note.-"If the Israelites would be true to their trust, they would become a power in the world.
+God would be their defense, and He would exalt them above all other nations."-Patriarchs and Prophets, page 314.

-"It was God's purpose that by the revelation of His character through Israel men should he drawn unto Him."-Prophets and Kings, page 19.
+"It was God's purpose that by the revelation of His character through Israel men should be drawn unto Him."-Prophets and Kings, page 19.

-2. What were some of the instructions intended to keep them a people of justice and equity?
+2. What were some of the instructions intended to keep the children of Israel a people of justice and equity?
 Lev.
 19:13, 15, 18.

-Note,-"Religion does not consist merely in a system of dry doctrines, but in practical faith, which sanctifies the life and corrects the conduct in the family circle and in the church....
-God requires undeviating principle in the minutest details of the transactions of life."-Testimonies, vol. 4, p.
+Note.-"Religion does not consist merely in a system of dry doctrines, but in practical faith, which sanctifies the life and corrects the conduct in the family circle and in the church. . .
+God requires undeviating principle in the minutest details of the transactions of life."-Testimonies, Vol. 4, p.
 337.